Transmitter-device-independent quantum key distribution

-Measurement-device-independent (MDI) QKD~\cite{MDI2012} exploits two-photon interference to generate entanglement in a post-selection manner, which can be regarded as a time-reversed version of entanglement-based QKD.
-MDI-QKD ingeniously translates the device-dependence from the measurement devices to quantum sources thus eliminating all detector side-channel attacks, which enables substantially longer communication distances~\cite{lucamariniOvercomingRateDistance2018,zhou2023TwinfieldQuantum,zhouExperimentalQuantumCommunication2023}.
-However, all prepare-and-measure protocols~\cite{ioannouReceiverDeviceIndependentQuantumKey2022a,ioannouReceiverdeviceindependentQuantumKey2022,wangFullyPassiveQuantumKey2023}, including MDI-QKD, are known to suffer from source side-channel vulnerabilities, existing in physical devices~\cite{tamakiDecoystateQuantumKey2016,luHackingMeasurementdeviceindependentQuantum2023} and extra state dimensions~\cite{pironio2009DeviceindependentQuantum}.
-To date, the complementary notion of transmitter-device-independence has yet to be formalized and the importance is still under appreciated.
+Measurement-device-independent (MDI) QKD~\cite{MDI2012} exploits two-photon interference to post-select entanglement, which can be regarded as a time-reversed version of entanglement-based QKD.
+By removing all trust in the measurement device, MDI-QKD eliminates all detector side-channels while retaining practicality, and later variants that exploit single-photon~\cite{lucamariniOvercomingRateDistance2018} or asynchronous two-photon interference~\cite{zengModepairingQuantumKey2022,xieBreakingRateLossBound2022} pushed the achievable distance substantially further~\cite{zhou2023TwinfieldQuantum,zhouExperimentalQuantumCommunication2023,liuExperimentalTwinFieldQuantum2023}.
+However, all prepare-and-measure (P\&M) protocols~\cite{ioannouReceiverDeviceIndependentQuantumKey2022a,ioannouReceiverdeviceindependentQuantumKey2022,wangFullyPassiveQuantumKey2023}, including MDI-QKD, remain vulnerable to source side-channel vulnerabilities, which arises both from imperfections in physical devices~\cite{tamakiDecoystateQuantumKey2016,luHackingMeasurementdeviceindependentQuantum2023} and from uncharacterized state dimensions~\cite{pironio2009DeviceindependentQuantum}.
+To date, the complementary notion transmitter-device-independence, i.e., the natural counterpart to MDI, has yet to be formalized and its importance remains underappreciated.